 - Aircraft maintenance.
 Between flights, planes must be cleaned, fueled and maintained.
 These workers are often exposed to high-octane fuels, fumes and many other dangerous conditions every day on the job.

 - Airport maintenance and security.
 There are many positions needed to maintain the airport building itself as well as to ensure security.
-These can range from plumbing, electrical and janitorial jobs to security guards and security checkpoint personnel.
+These can range from plumbing, electrical and janitorial jobs to security guards and security checkpoint personnel such as TSA.